rohanrkamath/AutoML/README.md

 # AutoML

 This was a project I was placed in during my stay at Asqaured IoT as a Full Stack Developer intern.
-I was not involved in the model building part of the project.
+I was not involved in the ML model building part of the project, but built a full tool around the ML code.
 Therefore the contents in the "backend" folder is not of my doing (except for tweaking some code for creating hyperparameters and read/write into DB).
 I have also redacted some files from the folder, as told by the company.